 - advance the integration of women into the labour market,

 - and further develop general tourism, as well as the cultural and mining sectors.

 The German-Saudi Arabian Liaison Office for Economic Affairs (GESALO) in Riyadh represents German business interests in the country, and the Joint Economic Commission (GWK) is a Saudi-German forum that comprises government and business representatives.

 Cultural relations between Germany and Saudi Arabia were not established until fairly recently.
 Cultural cooperation is based on an intergovernmental agreement that entered into force on 2 April 2006.
 There are German Schools in Jeddah and Riyadh.
-King Saud University in Riyadh offers a degree course in German-Arabic Translation.
-A number of Saudi Arabian students take advantage of the opportunity to attend summer courses in Germany.
-Around 1150 students from Saudi Arabia are currently studying in Germany with the help of grants from the Saudi Government.
+The expansion of the cultural programme in Saudi Arabia, as well as cultural and social liberalisation, are also elements of Saudi Arabia’s Vision 2030.